 What’s Important in a Wedding Ceremony?

-Heather firmly believes that the most important thing for any wedding ceremony is that it is unique and personalised to each couple.
+The most important thing for any wedding ceremony is that it is unique and personalised to each couple.
 As a public declaration of love and commitment between two people, the ceremony needs to reflect that and do it with the combined personalities of the couple too.

 New Zealand wedding ceremonies have a traditional format, of which couples can choose to follow or not.
 Traditionally it begins with the entry of the bride which signals the start of the ceremony.
 This then follows with some introductory words, readings, the declaration, vows, giving of rings, signing the register and the closing words of the ceremony.
 A non-traditional ceremony still must contain the legal requirements, but the rest is up to each couple.